opdev/grafana-cloud-log-forwarder-operator/README.md

 oc create -f catalogsource.yaml
 ```

-Once, the CatalogSource is created, we will go to the Openshift UI and install the operator through the OperatorHub.
+Once, the CatalogSource is created, we will go to the Openshift UI and install the Operator through the OperatorHub.

 <img width="1142" alt="Screenshot1" src="https://user-images.githubusercontent.com/29581754/139328093-1a634f7e-4da4-4bec-946e-61979cdd8952.png">

-Installing the operator using OLM CatalogSource will automatically create the `openshift-logging` namespace and will deploy the Cluster logging operator in the same namespace.
+Installing the Operator using OLM CatalogSource will automatically create the `openshift-logging` namespace and will deploy the Cluster logging Operator to the same namespace.

 ### Operator-SDK Run Bundle

 Bundle your operator, then build and push the bundle image.
-The bundle target generates a bundle in the bundle directory containing manifests and metadata defining your operator. bundle-build and bundle-push build and push a bundle image defined by bundle.Dockerfile.
+The bundle target generates a bundle in the bundle directory containing manifests and metadata defining your Operator. bundle-build and bundle-push build and push a bundle image defined by bundle.Dockerfile.

 ```sh
 make bundle bundle-build bundle-push